 ... maintaining certifications and licenses, such as a pesticide license

-... attending MLP or other industry safety training
+... attending MALP or other industry safety training

-... maintaining current memberships in MLP or allied associations
+... maintaining current memberships in MALP or allied associations

 ... performing industry service, such as serving on a board or speaking at an industry event

 Credits are reported annually using a Recertification Tally Sheet (RTS).
 The RTS is due by February 15th each year for the previous calendar year.

 Questions about certification?
 Visit the RECERTIFICATION page or contact the Certification Manager at the MALP office.